Born :: 1956, Maine, United States

-Curator Emeritus of Contemporary Art, Piet Augustijn, of the Gorcums Museum, Gorinchem, The Netherlands, wrote in his 2011 catalogue essay Kate Beck, The Potential of Line, “… these (works) are poetic impressions of colored perceptions, interpretations of a personal experience of nature created from within and resulting in oases of inner calm and contemplation, but also of mystery, reminiscent of the pigment sculptures by Anish Kapoor (b.1954), subtle poetic works with fragile skin and infinite depth of color. “
+In his 2011 catalogue essay, Kate Beck, the Potential of Line, Piet Augustijn, Curator Emeritus of Contemporary Art at the Gorcums Museum in Gorinchem, The Netherlands, likened her works to "… poetic impressions of colored perceptions, interpretations of a personal experience of nature created from within and resulting in oases of inner calm and contemplation, but also of mystery, reminiscent of the pigment sculptures by Anish Kapoor, subtle poetic works with strength, fragility and infinite depth of color... ".

-Kate Beck has exhibited and lectured within the United States and Europe, including: Portland Museum of Art, Portland, Maine; Ogunquit Museum of American Art, Ogunquit, Maine; New Mexico Museum of Contemporary Art, Santa Fe, New Mexico; University of Western Bohemia, Czech Republic; Gorcums Museum, Gorinchem, Nederlands; PIT Project Space, Tilburg, Nederlands; ParisCONCRET Projects, Paris, France; Brito.Rodriguez Arquitectura, Lisboa, Portugal; Stiftung Konzeptuelle Kunst, Soest, Germany; Newly Center, Cornwall, UK and and BAU Institute, Otranto, Italy and Cassis, France.
+Kate has exhibited and lectured within the United States and Europe, including: Portland Museum of Art, Portland, Maine; Ogunquit Museum of American Art, Ogunquit, Maine; New Mexico Museum of Contemporary Art, Santa Fe, New Mexico; University of Western Bohemia, Czech Republic; Gorcums Museum, Gorinchem, Nederlands; PIT Project Space, Tilburg, Nederlands; ParisCONCRET Projects, Paris, France; Brito.Rodriguez Arquitectura, Lisboa, Portugal; Stiftung Konzeptuelle Kunst, Soest, Germany; and BAU Institute, Otranto, Italy.
 Her works are in public and private collections in Boston, Massachusetts; New York, New York; Taos, New Mexico; Paris, France; Lisboa, Portugal and Milan, Italy.